Pride of the Marines: Reception

 Bosley Crowther of The New York Times called the film "a splendid documentation of a dramatic crisis in a hero's life," with performances that were "all unqualifiedly excellent ...
 To say that this picture is entertaining to a truly surprising degree is an inadequate recommendation.
 It is inspiring and eloquent of a quality of human courage that millions must try to generate today."
 Variety called it "a two-hour celluloid saga which should inspire much pride for many.
 As an entertainment film with a forceful theme, so punchy that its 'message' aspects are negligible, it is a credit to all concerned ...
 [Garfield] gives a vividly histrionic performance that will not be easily forgotten."
 Harrison's Reports called the film "sensitive and at times forceful" and called Garfield "very good," but found the discourses by hospitalized servicemen "so long drawn out that they interrupt the flow of the story."
 Wolcott Gibbs of The New Yorker wrote: "In spite of the fact that most of this has a somewhat familiar and mechanical air, the picture has its effective moments, mostly owing to Mr. Garfield's honest and very intelligent performance."

-The film is recognized by American Film Institute in these lists:
+Critic James Agee writing in The Nation in 1945 characterized it as "Long drawn out and never inspired, but very respectably honest and dogged, thanks considerably, it appears, to Albert Maltz's screen play."